General Election 2024

 Dates to Know

 • In-person voter registration deadline: Within 14 days of the election (including on Election Day itself), your only option is to register in-person at a local polling place.
-“Within 14 days” of this year’s general election Tuesday, October 22 or later.
+“Within 14 days” of this year’s general election Tuesday, Oct.
+22 or later.

 • Same-day voter registration: To register same-day, you’ll need to visit your local polling place and provide a photo ID and proof of residence in the state of Iowa.
-Find detailed day-of registration instructions, including acceptable forms of ID, here
+Find detailed day-of registration instructions, including acceptable forms of ID, here.

 Learn more.